 The ACLU-DE works to protect the civil liberties and civil rights guaranteed by the U.S. Constitution, especially the principles contained in the Bill of Rights, and the Delaware Constitution.

 If you believe your rights have been violated and would like to receive our help, please fill out our online complaint form by clicking the button above.

 You can also call 302-654-5326 ext.
-107 and leave your contact information and we will mail or fax you the complaint form.
+107 and leave your contact information and we will mail you the complaint form.

 Note: If you are submitting your complaint by mail, please attach copies of relevant paperwork, but DO NOT SEND ORIGINALS.
 We cannot guarantee that your information will be returned.

 Issues We Work On: